luizapozzobon/luizapozzobon/README.md

 I also enjoy learning about **probabilistic learning** and **generative modeling**!

-I'm currently a Machine Learning Engineer at [Kunumi](https://www.kunumi.com/).
+I'm currently a Research Scholar at [Cohere for AI]([https://www.kunumi.com/](https://cohere.for.ai/)) where I study toxicity mitigation in Large Language Models.

 Don't hesitate sending me an email: luiza.pozzobon@gmail.com!